 Yes, writing is very different.
 You have no distinct imagery or music to heighten the emotional response of your reader.
 But!!

-.
+YOU HAVE THEIR IMAGINATION.
 When someone is reading your book, you have control over their mind (pretty awesome, huh?) and you’re telling them what to visualize – but here’s where it gets tricky: there’s a right and wrong way to tell them.

 Remember the body language VS character blurting “I’M ANGRY”?
 Same thing.
 Show me what anger looks like.
 This is a movie in my head, after all.
 Maybe your character (or water buffalo) is shouting, throwing sharp hand gestures, and glaring.
 Or if you’re writing from a character’s POV, show me how anger feels.
 Your face is hot, your muscles are tight, and your heart is pounding.*** This is one of the most vital things because if I can’t feel what your character feels, I AM WALKING, BRO.